mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ###	Camera

 Cameras are one of the fastest-evolving sensors in both photography and video.
-We must determine what features will be needed in our application: resolution, frames per second/fps (in case of video), etc.
+We must determine what features will be needed in our application: resolution, frames per second (fps) -in case of video-, etc.

 Another very important aspect depending on the application we want to develop is whether we can access directly the raw data gathered by the sensor (RAW format).
 Most devices do not allow access to this format and only provide images that are already processed in JPEG or similar formats.
 If we are going to develop professional photography applications it is very useful to be able to directly access RAW information.